Plymouth Congregational Church

 Renovations were made to transform the historic Temple Emmanuel into a place for Christian worship.
 The original windows were removed when the building changed hands.
 Over time stained glass windows depicting Christian themes were installed.
 A medallion of the Mayflower replaced the Star of David located on the cornice, but traces of the building’s origins can still be seen in the Menorah chandeliers that still light the sanctuary.

 Rev. Don Gilmore was minister at for Plymouth for 37 years.
-After his retirement there were two other ministers before Pastor Gary was called in 2009.
-In 2013, the congregation voted to affiliate with the Conservative Congregational Christian Conference.
+After his retirement there were two other ministers before Pastor Gary Gardell was called in 2009.
+Pastor Gardell retired at the end of July 2017.

 We welcome you to come to Plymouth to join with us for traditional worship, biblical teaching and warm fellowship.